 Give Attribution to Easily Find Sources

-Don’t forget to say where you found the information you put in your notes file.
+Don’t forget to say where you found the information you put in your Bible study notes file.
 The best way is to link to it from within the notes feature using the above methods.
 However, if that’s not possible or you found your content in one of those dusty old fashioned books, then be sure to give attribution in a way that will let you find it again later.

-Sometimes I come back to a passage after years and open the notes files for that passage/verse.
+Sometimes I come back to a passage after years and open the Bible study notes files for that passage/verse.
 I see information that I didn’t properly attribute and I wish I could find it again.

 This isn’t seminary so don’t worry about footnote formatting.
 I usually write something like the following in a parenthetical citation.